Match-Hack/backend/README.md

 - **User Action:** The user initiates the journey by connecting to the Match&Hack platform.
 - **Technology Used:** Lens Protocol
 - **Explanation:** Lens Protocol is employed for user authentication.
 Users connect securely, ensuring the legitimacy of participants within the platform.
-He can then parameter his personnal information
+He can then parameter his personnal informations.

 ### 2. Selection of a Hackathon